 Write the letter of the correct answer in the blank before each question.

-- Tim and his family lived in Redding, (A) Massachusetts, (B) Connecticut, (C) Pennsylvania. - 2.
-Sam's company was led by (A) General George Washington, (B) General John Read, (C) General Benedict Arnold. - 3.
+Tim and his family lived in Redding, (A) Massachusetts, (B) Connecticut, (C) Pennsylvania.
+Sam's company was led by (A) General George Washington, (B) General John Read, (C) General Benedict Arnold.
 What word did Sam use when he referred to the British?
-(A) Redcoats,(B) Lobsterbacks, (C) Red Traitors. - 4.
-Before he joined the Rebel army, Sam was going to school at (A) Yale, (B) Harvard, (C) Columbia. - 5.
-Sam thought freedom was worth (A) dying for, (B) fighting for, (C) interrupting or even sacrificing his education. - 6.
-Sometimes Father (A) wouldn't talk to Sam for days, (B) agree with Sam about rebelling against British rule, (C) hit Sam for speaking his mind. - 7.
-Tim liked to hear Sam talk about (A) his experiences as a soldier, (B) scoring telling points in a debate, (C) his arguments with Father. - 8.
-Father was (A) sometimes sympathetic with Sam's cause, (B) against war, (C) willing to fight the British to save his family. - 9.
-Father described war as a situation in which (A) all men become animals and beasts, (B) the sacrifice of one is important for all, (C) the dead pay the debts of the living.
+(A) Redcoats, 3.
+(B) Lobsterbacks, (C) Red Traitors.
+4. Before he joined the Rebel army, Sam was going to school at (A) Yale, (B) Harvard, (C) Columbia.
+5. Sam thought freedom was worth (A) dying for, (B) fighting for, (C) interrupting or even sacrificing his education.
+Sometimes Father (A) wouldn't talk to Sam for days, (B) agree with Sam 6. about rebelling against British rule, (C) hit Sam for speaking his mind.
+Tim liked to hear Sam talk about (A) his experiences as a soldier, (B) scoring 7. telling points in a debate, (C) his arguments with Father.
+Father was (A) sometimes sympathetic with Sam's cause, (B) against war, 8.
+(C) willing to fight the British to save his family.
+9. Father described war as a situation in which (A) all men become animals and beasts, (B) the sacrifice of one is important for all, (C) the dead pay

-About Your Novel Teaching Pack
+About Your Teaching Guide